kabir/managed-wildfly-chart/README.md

 ```shell
 helm install kabir-test ./managed-wildfly-chart-0.1.0.tgz
 ```
 This will create a bunch of ImageStreams and  BuildConfigs prefixed with `kabir-test-`, as well as a Service, Route and Deployment all called `kabir-test`.
+The namespace of the resources become that of the currently active OpenShift project.

 # Create a new application
 Now we can deploy a war containing a `META-INF/server-config.xml` such as this [test application](https://github.com/kabir/managed-server-builder).